yaojingzeo/DS-DKSVD/README.md

 - **Br35H (Brain Tumor Detection Dataset)**
   [Kaggle Dataset](https://www.kaggle.com/ahmedhamada0/brain-tumor-detection)

-👉 *BSD, Set12, and Urban100 are used for image denoising tasks, while FMD and Br35H are used for image classification.*
+👉 *BSD, Set12, Urban100, and FMD are used for image denoising tasks, while  Br35H are used for image classification.*

 ## Dataset Preparation
 After downloading, organize the datasets as follows: